GigHive bee gighive

 3. Log out.

-4. Log back in.
+4. Log back in and install Ansible.

 pipx install --include-deps ansible